nss-evening-cohort-3/simple-calculator-milestone-1-quiz-guthb/GUIDANCE.md

 ### Goal

-Using Test Driven Development, create another class (the name is up to you, but must be separate from the class int he first Chuch) that can evaluate a simple 2-term calculator expression, returning the appropriate answer.
+Using Test Driven Development, create another class (the name is up to you, but must be separate from the class int he first Chunk) that can evaluate a simple 2-term calculator expression, returning the appropriate answer.

 1. Prove your class can execute the correct operation of a GOOD expression.
 (If you already have classes for the various math operations, this is easy).
 2. Prove your class can handle a BAD expression.